 About This Page

-This page is dedicated to compatibility and support of the Thunderbolt Option Cards for Apollo and Apollo 16 with Mac OS X. The following information is subject to change and may not always be up to date due to OS updates or other factors beyond our control.
+This page is dedicated to compatibility and support of the Thunderbolt Option Cards for Apollo and Apollo 16 with Mac OS X. The following information is subject to change and may not always be up to date due to OS updates or other factors beyond Universal Audio's control.

 Latest Technical News

 Please review the information on this page carefully before using Apollo or Apollo 16 with Thunderbolt.

 - For compatibility information about Mac OS X Yosemite, click here.

 - Info on this page applies to both Apollo and Apollo 16.
 All references to "Apollo" on this page apply to both Apollo and Apollo 16 unless specifically noted otherwise (Apollo Twin has its own support page).

 - Thunderbolt PCIe audio drivers for Apollo are available now.
 For optimum performance when connecting via Thunderbolt, the latest Apollo Thunderbolt software is recommended.

 Important: Thunderbolt PCIe audio drivers disable Apollo's FireWire ports.
 For details, click here.